 “Each HCRS event is categorized as either a land, mud or sea event and depending on the event, the medal will be an eagle (land), globe (mud), or anchor (sea) medallion.
 Once you collect all three pieces, they will interlock to create a replicate of an EGA emblem of the United States Marine Corps.”

 What are some of your favorite Oceanside attractions or places to train?

 One of our favorite places to explore in Oceanside is the Harbor, just walking around the Harbor Village and grabbing something to eat while taking in the views.

 During a recent training session, I biked with a friend from Irvine, CA to Oceanside, CA. It was such a beautiful ride, cruising along the shoreline and stopping several times along the way.
 After the ride, we took the train back to Orange County.
 It was a really memorable experience.

 Any words of motivation or inspiration for those that are looking to take on a new endurance challenge?

 Overall, the HCRS events are great and are perfect for new and seasoned athletes.
 The events are coordinated by enthusiastic race staff and receiving the support of the Marines is just incredible feeling.
 Don’t be intimidated to take on an endurance challenge, you would be surprised of what you can accomplish.

-- Aug 06: Semper Tri, Devil Dog Duathlon, and No Beach out of Reach Run
+- September 23: Semper Tri, Devil Dog Duathlon, and No Beach Out of Reach Run

 Learn more about the Hard Corps Race Series on Marine Corps Base Camp Pendleton.